MeterianHQ/meterian-datadog/README.md

 BRANCHES=master,develop
 PROJECTS=project_foo,project_bar
 ```
-You can use the `--metrics` flag to specify which type of metric you want to send.
-This flag is optional and if omitted all metrics available will be send.
+You can use the `--metrics` flag to specify which types of metrics you want to send.
+This flag is optional and if omitted all available metrics will be sent.

 For example if you only wanted to send the `vulns_age` metric and the `project_scores` metric you would run: `python daily_metrics.py --metrics=vulns_age,project_scores`